Frequently Asked Questions and Answers Regarding the “Medicaid to Schools” Program

 - Who is qualified to recommend vision services?

-A licensed optometrist, ophthalmologist, or other practitioner of the healing arts within the scope of practice under state law.
+A licensed optometrist, ophthalmologist, or other practitioner of the healing arts acting within the scope of practice under state law.

 - Does a Medicaid covered service have to appear in the related services grid of the child’s IEP?